limjiaxiang/doggo-cv-chatbot/README.md

 Chatbot Development and Integration Process [DONE]:
 1. Python backend, Telegram Bot API
-2. Webhooks for bot with timeout of 100s
+2. Webhooks for bot
 	- When a user sends an image to the bot or mentioned the bot when sending an image in a group chat
 3. Bot sends images to back-end then run it through custom predict pipeline function
-4. Outputs breed prediction and probability of the prediction
+4. Outputs top 3 breed prediction and probability of the prediction